argoproj/argo-cd/docs/user-guide/commands/argocd_app_sync.md

       --prune                                             Allow deleting unexpected resources
       --replace                                           Use a kubectl create/replace instead apply --resource stringArray                              Sync only specific resources as GROUP:KIND:NAME or !GROUP:KIND:NAME.
 Fields may be blank and '*' can be used.
 This option may be specified repeatedly
+      --respect-ignore-differences                        A configuration option to ensure difference between live and desired states of a resource are ignored during synchronization
       --retry-backoff-duration duration                   Retry backoff base duration.
 Input needs to be a duration (e.g. 2m, 1h) (default 5s)
       --retry-backoff-factor int                          Factor multiplies the base duration after each failed retry (default 2)
       --retry-backoff-max-duration duration               Max retry backoff duration.
 Input needs to be a duration (e.g. 2m, 1h) (default 3m0s)